Slevinski/slevinski.github.io/series/formal-signwriting/entries/sign-text-layout/essay.md

 Rendering produces a visible output from that structure.

 The distinction matters because the same layout model can be realized through SVG, font-based output, web components, print layout, or other downstream presentation systems.

-## Related Platform Routes

-- `The Shape of a Sign` explains the signbox and symbol-coordinate model that layout depends on.
-- `Rendering Formal SignWriting` explains how layout becomes visible output.
-- *Formal SignWriting in Practice* connects these rules to libraries, components, and implementation pathways.